What is EMLA Cream 5%?

-Emla cream is a widely used topical anaesthetic that temporarily numbs the skin’s surface.
-Although designed for minor skin procedures, the cream is also used in premature ejaculation to reduce penile sensitivity during sexual activity.
+EMLA cream is a widely used topical anaesthetic that temporarily numbs the skin's surface.
+[1] Although designed for minor skin procedures (like injections, vaccinations or blood tests), the cream is also used in premature ejaculation to reduce penile sensitivity during sexual activity.

-When applied 10–20 minutes before intercourse, Emla numbing cream can help delay ejaculation by dulling the nerve endings responsible for rapid stimulation.
+When applied 15-30 minutes before intercourse, EMLA numbing cream can help delay ejaculation by dulling the nerve endings responsible for rapid stimulation.
 Many men use it as a non-oral alternative to treatments such as Priligy.

 |